Find Trade Colleges

 Find Schools Near

-Job Description: Operate or maintain stationary engines, boilers, or other mechanical equipment to provide utilities for buildings or industrial processes.
+Stationary Engineer or Boiler Operator Job Description Operate or maintain stationary engines, boilers, or other mechanical equipment to provide utilities for buildings or industrial processes.
 Operate equipment, such as steam engines, generators, motors, turbines, and steam boilers.

 • Clean and lubricate boilers and auxiliary equipment and make minor adjustments as needed, using hand tools.

-Skills Needed to be a Stationary Engineer or Boiler Operator
+Stationary Engineer or Boiler Operator Required Skills

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.